Overbreeding (a major animal welfare issue)

-Multiple litters also pose the risk of hygiene concerns and deadly viruses and parasites such as parvovirus and hook worm which are rapidly spread.
+Multiple litter also pose the risk of hygiene concerns and deadly viruses and parasites such as parvovirus and hook worm which are rapidly spread.
 The mother can be severely affected by malnutrition, hypocalcaemia (potentially life-threatening low levels of calcium), uterine infections, and mastitis.

 Responsible breeding includes being aware of the health issues affecting the particular breed and breeding away from these defects.
 It also involves the regular worming and vaccinating of the litter, microchipping and ensuring they are supplied with adequate nutrition.

-What is Backyard Breeding?
+What is backyard breeding?

 Backyard breeding is also a term used to describe the irresponsible breeding of animals and usually occurs due to ignorance or neglect.
 Where breeding is accidental as a result of an owner not desexing their pet, the health of the pet can be put at risk as most owners are unaware of the special requirements of a pregnant or nursing mother and her litter.
 In other cases, pets are deliberately bred so that the offspring can be sold and it is often these cases where overbreeding occurs.

-The term Puppy Farm is used when breeding is conducted on a large scale and in poor conditions.
+The term puppy farm is used when breeding is conducted on a large scale and in poor conditions.
 These intensive breeding facilities fail to meet the dogs’ behavioural, social and/or physiological needs and may involve:

 - Extreme confinement in which the animal may never be allowed to venture out of its cage